heroku/heroku-ci/README.md

 `heroku ci:list`, aliased as `heroku ci`

-Show information about the current CI setup.
+Show the statuses of the most recent test runs

 `heroku ci:info 123`

-Show the status of a specifi test run
+Show the status of a specific test run

 `heroku ci:watch`